UoMResearchIT/latex-thesis-template/README.md

 All of the materials here are licenced under CC-BY-SA v4.0 in lieu of any explicit licencing of the original material; see: https://creativecommons.org/licenses/by-sa/4.0/ for more details.

 ## BibTeX branch
-This branch uses BibTeX for referencing, while the master branch uses Biber.
+This branch uses BibTeX for referencing, while the other branch uses Biber.
 Biber is newer and has more advanced features.
 BibTeX can be simpler to set up, especially for teaching where the desktop environment is more controlled than on a typical user's machine.